 Now that you understand the differences between oil-based, water-based-, silicone-based, and plant-based lubricants, here are the best lubricants from each category.

 Clean body care line Necessaire was already famous for it's cult-favorite body lotion before the brand launched The Sex Gel, a water-gel lubricant meant to supplement your body's natural lubrication.
 It's water-based, which means it's compatible with latex condoms and dental dams, and even passes our Byrdie Clean Beauty Pledge.

 Plant- and Oil-Based: Awaken Arousal Oil

-Awaken Arousal Oil doubles as a lubricant and a massage oil, and contains 30 mg of CBD.
+Awaken Arousal Oil doubles as a lubricant and a massage oil, and contains CBD, kava, and cacao.
 Per the brand, "Its all-natural blend of aphrodisiacs works with your body to promote relaxation and increase blood flow," which can mean increased pleasure and decreased discomfort.
 Keep in mind that this one is oil-based, which means it isn't compatible for use with condoms.